Son-Byeongjae/Son-Byeongjae/README.md

 I major in CS and minor in Economics & Finance in HYU.

-I'm interested in algorithm trading and solving algorithm problems!!
+Now, I'm interested in solving algorithm problems!!

 If you have any questions, contact me by email, brbr7904@naver.com
 <!---